sagemath/sagewiki_to_gh-2022-10-10/daysff/curves.md

 === Stage 1: Computing Some Riemann-Roch Spaces ===

+ * (William Stein) Create all the basic classes for basic arithmetic with function fields, orders, and ideals, mirroring what is available for number fields.
+Without this, it isn't possible to do anything else.
+This is now the following ticket: http://trac.sagemath.org/sage_trac/ticket/9054
  * (William Stein) Implement arithmetic in orders in a function field: sum, product, intersection
      * Relevant bug: http://trac.sagemath.org/sage_trac/ticket/9053
  * (Chris Hall) Implement the reduction algorithm (easy port from above code)